Challenges in Solving Chiral Hydrodynamics: Initial-value problem of ideal chiral hydrodynamics

-We shall now use the concepts discussed above to prove that the initial-value problem of ideal chiral hydrodynamics is ill-posed in the sense of \eqref{car}.
+We shall now use the concepts discussed above to prove that the initial-value problem of ideal chiral hydrodynamics \eqref{csseoms} is ill-posed in the sense of \eqref{car}.
 The first step consists in recognizing that the nonlinear set of second-order PDEs in \eqref{csseoms} is of the form \eqref{gen_pde}.
-Without any loss of generality, we use the projections of $\partial_\mu T^{\mu\nu}=0$ in our analysis, i.e., we write the set of equations of motion as